marcobrianovich/starwars/Adventure1_Children_Of_War.md

 ### Introduction

-In the days and weeks after the destruction of Hosnian Prime, the First Order's subjugation fleet spread across the galaxy, its warships taking up position in key star systems.
+In the days and weeks after the destruction of Hosnian Prime, the First Order's subjugation fleet spreads across the galaxy, with countless warships taking up position in key star systems.
 Two cruisers have taken up position in the strategically important Dajahn system, which is the current base of operation for the player characters (PCs).

 Together, the PCs have decided that they can no longer sit back and watch the galaxy fall to the evil First Order.
 But how to respond?
 What to do, where to go?
-The obvious thing to do is to join the Resistance, but you can't just sign up, its a secret organisation.
+The obvious thing to do is to join the Resistance, but you can't just sign up, its a secret organisation, afterall.
 So, to start the PCs must find a way to resist on their own.

 ### Adventure Synopis

-It's time to make your stand against the First Order, but what can a washed-up Bacta tanker pilot and his motely ground of friends do against an unstoppable military machine?
-The PCs friend and a eponymous proprietor of Glokan's, a spice-coffee bar located at the cheaper end of the star port, has an idea.
+It's time to make your stand against the First Order, but what can a washed-up Bacta tanker pilot and his motley ground of friends do against an unstoppable military machine?
+Glokan, the PCs friend and proprietor of Glokan's spice-coffee bar, located at the cheaper end of the star port, has an idea.

-Glokan's coffee-machine repair engineer is also an habitual eaves-dropper who has been decrypting and monitoring much of the First Order's communication traffic.
-He's shocked to learn that the First Order has already swept through the communities surrounding the star port, picking up children and transporting them to a refugee camp in the star port.
+Glokan's Sullustan coffee-machine repair engineer, Reeba Nannab is also an habitual eaves-dropper who has been decrypting and monitoring much of the First Order's comms traffic.
+She was shocked to learn that the First Order has already swept through the communities surrounding the star port, picking up children and transporting them to a refugee camp in the star port.
 These children are not being looked after, they will soon be transported off-world, destined to enter Stormtrooper training or enter a life of slavery in a First Order work camp.
 This can't be allowed to happen!
 The PCs must somehow rescue the children.

 Additional facts are now known.
-The First Order is stretched, so it has been forced to hire a slaver called Mansar Dred who, in three days time will arrive at the refugee camp in order to transport the children to the First Order indoctrination camp on Talax Maxima.
+The First Order forces remain stretched, so it has been forced to hire a slaver called Mansar Dred, who is scheduled to pick up the children in three days and transport them to the First Order indoctrination camp on Talax Maxima.
 Apparently, Dred is already here on Dajahn, resting at the Reaba-Dajahn exclusive mountain spar.
 It should be possible for the PCs to sneak into the Spar and steal Dred's First Order Sanction Fob, a small metallic token that can be used by the PCs to pretend to be Dred, allowing them to pick up the children and whisk them to safety.

 The PCs sneak into Reaba-Dajahn Spar, they have been encouraged to go in disguise with minimum weapons.
-On arrival they find that the Spar is under heavy attack from a combination of criminal gang members and First Order troopers -- they quickly learn that the biggest criminal gang operating on Dejahn has just made a deal with the First Order, to ensure that the planet's criminals don't side against the First Order, in return, the First Order is supporting a grand take-over of the largest criminal enterprises.
-Apparently the Spar is the headquarters of a criminal gang.
+On arrival they find that the Spar is under heavy attack from a combination of criminal gang members and First Order troopers -- they quickly learn that Golden Fang, the biggest criminal gang operating on Dejahn has just made a pact with the First Order, to ensure that the planet's criminals don't side against the First Order.
+In return, the First Order is supporting the Golden Fang's grand take-over.
+Apparently, the Spar was the headquarters of a smaller criminal gang.

-The PCs must work their way to Dred's challet, while avoiding conflict with any number of hostiles.
+The PCs must work their way to Dred's chalet, while avoiding conflict with any number of hostiles.
 The good news is that given the PCs are not the target of any of the attackers or defenders, if they stay out of the fight, they won't be targetted directly.

-The PCs should be able to work their way to the small challet currently occupied by Mansar Dred.
-They find the challet is very badly damaged, possibly hit by a Tie-bomber strike that started the attack.
+The PCs should be able to work their way to the small chalet currently occupied by Mansar Dred.
+They find the chalet is very badly damaged, possibly hit by a Tie-bomber strike that started the attack.
 It looks like Dred was killed, although, in fact it is not Dred but his manservant whose body the PCs find.
 However, the PCs do recover the First Order Sanction Fob - that will allow them to take on the identity of the slaver.

 The second act begins with the PCs getting a map of the First Order refugee camp which they will use to make a plan for picking up the children.
 How this act proceeds is completely dependent on what the PCs intend to do.
 However, things complicate when a small shuttle arrives, delivering the very much alive Mansar Dred...